bricio-imbiki/KintanaServiceAlu/README.md

 # Aluminum Workshop Management System

 ## Overview
 The Aluminum Workshop Management System is a desktop application designed to manage the operations of an aluminum workshop, including orders, inventory, employees, and customer relationships.
+It also includes a feature to generate quotes (devis) for products like windows, doors, and naco without manual calculations.

 ## Features
 - Order Management